stanfordnlp/mac-network/readme.md

 - The number of examples used for training and evaluation can be set by `--trainedNum` and `--testedNum` respectively.
 - You can use the `-r` flag to restore and continue training a previously pre-trained model.
 - We recommend you to try out varying the number of MAC cells used in the network through the `--netLength` option to explore different lengths of reasoning processes!
-- Good lengths for CLEVR are in the range of 4-16 (using more cells tends to converge faster and achieve a bit higher accuracy, while lower number of cells usually result in more easily interpretable attention maps).
+- Good lengths for CLEVR are in the range of 4-16 (using more cells tends to converge faster and achieve a bit higher accuracy, while lower number of cells usually results in more easily interpretable attention maps).

 ### Model variants
 We have explored several variants of our model.
 We provide a few examples in `configs/args1-4.txt`.
 For instance, you can run the first by: